cdtx11/UFOs/README.md

 As an example shown below, I have entered "ca" for California as the state as well as 1/1/2010 for the date.
 You can see that the table is now filtered to only show sightings with these parameters.
 ![](UFO3.JPG)

-## Summary - In a summary statement, describe one drawback of this new design and two recommendations for further development.
+## Summary - One drawback of this new design and two recommendations for further development.

 One drawback of this design is that you can't tell which cities, state, countries, shapes, and dates we have data for.
 You may enter a city that has no sighting information.
 To fix this, I would recommend making a drop down menu for the filters so you can select only from available options, instead of letting users type in their own parameters.
 This will also avoid the issue of users accidentally inputting information in the wrong format.